wiseman2/KryptoMF_Ai-BotCore/docs/PROJECT_SUMMARY.md

 This is the **open-source core** of a dual-licensing model:

 - **Open Source Core (Free)** - This repository - Fully functional CLI bot
-- **Premium GUI (Paid)** - Separate repository - Multi-bot management with visual interface
+- **Premium Trading Bot Application (Paid)** - Separate repository - Multi-bot management with visual interface

-The open-source core is intentionally feature-complete to provide real value to the community while the premium GUI adds convenience features for non-technical users.
+The open-source core is intentionally feature-complete to provide real value to the community while the premium Trading Bot Application adds convenience features for non-technical users.

 ## ✨ Key Features